 - Add the 1/2 cup sugar to the skins of the grapes and blend it in the mixer to form a smooth paste.
 Add a little wine if you think its needed.

 - Add the above to the grape pulp and bring to a boil.
 Once the sugar melts completely, reduce the flame and let it simmer for 8 to 10 minutes till the fruits start to disintegrate and looks pulpy.
 Turn off the flame and let the mixture cool down a little.

 - Sieve the mixture to get rid of all the seeds and thick skin.
-Since we have already grinded the skins there will not be too much to be sieved.
+Since we have already ground the skins there will not be too much to be sieved.
 Press as much of the pulp of the fruits as possible with the back of your spoon to get all the juices of of the fruit.
-I let the pulp hang in muslin cloth for an hour so that all juice comes out.
+I let the pulp hang in muslin cloth for an hour to let all the juice come out.

 - Store it in an sterilized airtight bottle.

 oh my!!! *dumb question alert* you used the red grapes? with seed, without?